LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ### Error 9: 400 Found two aggregation type definitions in [x]: y and z

-One of the cool thing about Elasticsearch is that you can build any combination of aggregations to answer more complex questions.
+One of the cool things about Elasticsearch is that you can build any combination of aggregations to answer more complex questions.

-For example, let's say we want to get the daily revenue AND the number of unique customers per day.
+For example, let's say we want to get the daily revenue and the number of unique customers per day.

 This requires grouping data into daily buckets then calculating the daily revenue and the number of unique customers within each bucket.